metastreet-labs/metastreet-contracts-v2/docs/DESIGN.md

 >>>
 ```

 This interest rate model is a starting point and will likely be refined over time.
-The interest rate model will be a modular component in the v2 design, so there is the possibility for allowing the use of different interest rate models -- potentially even user-defined ones -- for different Vaults.
+The interest rate model will be a modular component in the v2 design, so there is the possibility for allowing the use of different interest rate models -- potentially even user-defined ones -- for different Pools.

 ### Offchain Loan Metadata

 The most expensive operation in the v1 Vault is `sellNote()`, which can make note arbitrage financially impractical and loan origination too expensive.
 Much of the cost comes from storing a copy of all the loan state onchain, including metadata like the collateral token, collateral token ID, purchase price, repayment, duration, etc. One benefit of this is that the v1 Vault can use an automated service like Chainlink Automation (formerly Keepers) to update Vault accounting on events like loan repayment, expiration, or liquidation, without requiring any external input data.
 In practice, this advantage is outweighed by the greater costs of storing all the loan metadata onchain, which impairs the Vault from performing its primary purpose of purchasing debt.

-In the v2 Vault design, all metadata associated with the loan is stored trustlessly offchain, while only a status enum and metadata hash are stored onchain, which can both fit into a single 256-bit slot.
+In the v2 Pool design, all metadata associated with the loan is stored trustlessly offchain, while only a status enum and metadata hash are stored onchain, which can both fit into a single 256-bit slot.
 When a loan is purchased, the associated metadata is emitted in an event.
 When a loan is repaid or expired, this original metadata is presented in the calldata for the loan service handler, e.g. `onLoanRepaid()` or `onLoanExpired()`, and verified against the hash onchain.

 This leads to substantial gas savings, and enables low cost storage of additional metadata or other accounting details.
 The loan metadata can be retrieved from event logs -- or, more realistically, a subgraph.
-In the short term, Chainlink Automation won't be usable for Vault accounting automation and a custom solution will be required, but it's likely there will be an onchain automation service in the near future with more flexible triggers and input data.
+In the short term, Chainlink Automation won't be usable for Pool accounting automation and a custom solution will be required, but it's likely there will be an onchain automation service in the near future with more flexible triggers and input data.

 ## State